DavidVollmers/Ignis/docs/components/headlessUI/Transition.md

   - Ignis.Components.HeadlessUI.Transition, Ignis.Components.HeadlessUI
 ---

+## Basic usage

+The `Transition` accepts a `Show` prop that controls whether the children should be shown or hidden, and a set of lifecycle props (like `EnterFrom`, and `LeaveTo`) that let you add CSS classes at specific phases of a transition.

 ## Showing and hiding content

 Wrap the content that should be conditionally rendered in a `Transition` component, and use the `Show` prop to control